HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ## Preparing certificates for inter-service communication

 Search V2 uses certificates to secure communication between OpenSearch nodes and the search middleware.
 To establish this communication, you must create certificates and store them in the corresponding Kubernetes secrets.
-Refer to the [DN format requirements](#dn-format-requirements) for more information about certificate Distinguished Name (DN) validation limitation.
+Refer to the DN format requirements for more information about certificate Distinguished Name (DN) validation rules.

-If you are using certificates from your organization's Certificate Authority (CA) or Public Key Infrastructure (PKI), refer to [Using In-House CA/PKI for Search V2 Certificates](../../../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_new_search_ca_certificates.md) for detailed requirements to provide to your CA team.
+If you are using certificates from your organization's Certificate Authority (CA) or Public Key Infrastructure (PKI), refer to [Using In-House CA/PKI for Search V2 Certificates](.) for detailed requirements to provide to your CA team.

 ### Understanding certificate roles